Sylvain303/libido/README.md

 * `LIST`: `VARIABLE`
  * `VARIABLE` ',' `VARIABLE`

-`depend` is used inside languages parsers as an dependencies hint.
+`depend` is used inside languages parsers as a dependencies hint.

 ### example of syntax
 ~~~